We offer a wide portfolio of citrus and tropical fruit products made from the finest fruits in Mexico, including nectar fruit products.

 The oil sacs that are found in the peel of the fruit are broken during the extraction process.
 The oil is obtained when you separate the oil from the water-oil emulsion using a centrifuge.
 The color of the oil varies depending the color of the peel.

-The Cold Pressed Oils are used in flavor, beverage and fragrance applications.
+The Cold Pressed Oils are used in flavor, beverage, nectar fruit products and fragrance applications.

 Also known as oil phase, is obtained during the evaporation of the juice.
 The volatile components are recovered and separated in two: the oil phase and the water phase.
 The essence oil has a clear color.